 Wait for the debtor to finish before you speak and avoid talking in between pauses.
-Avoid interrupting and the urge, even though your message is important.
+Avoid the urge to interrupt the individual, even though your message is important.
 They may be trying to decide how to tell you the actual reason why payment hasn’t been made.

-In no way put down or try to make the debtor look ill-considered as it only creates disagreements and reduces communication.
-Even when you disagree, don’t be intimidating: “I may be mistaken, but as per our information. . . .”
+Never put down or try to make the debtor look ill-considered as it only creates disagreements and reduces communication.
+Even when you disagree, don’t be intimidating.
+Remain calm and approach the situation with sensitivity and consideration: “I may be mistaken, but as per our information. . . .”

-By no means cuss at a debtor.
+Do not use expletives or angry words at the debtor.
 In some states, cursing may actually violate laws, and the debtor may file a suit against your firm for damages.
 You want to avoid giving the debtor an excuse to decline payment, even if it isn’t illegal.

 Avoid hanging up on a debtor.
 If you can’t decide on all points, close the conversation with a way for the debtor to call you back.